Building a zero net energy home with propane Building a zero net energy home with propane

 The ZNE market is growing

-We may be approaching a tipping point in zero energy home construction and design.
-More than 22,000 zero energy projects are in design, in construction, or completed, according to Team Zero.
+We may be approaching a tipping point in zero net energy home construction and design.
+More than 22,000 zero net energy projects are in design, in construction, or completed, according to Team Zero.
 As high-performance technologies and solar PV systems become more cost-effective, energy codes require higher efficiency, and awareness increases, ZNE and ZER homes are likely to continue to increase in popularity.

 A survey performed by Harris Insights & Analytics for PERC found that 83 percent of homebuyers and 89 percent of builders are likely to consider a ZNE home for their next purchase or build.
 And about the same number — 81 percent of homebuyers and 84 percent of builders — are very or somewhat willing to pay more for a ZNE home.